>

 Battery type: There are three main types of car batteries: lead-acid, absorbed glass mat (AGM), and lithium-ion.
 Lead-acid batteries are the most common and affordable, while AGM and lithium-ion batteries offer better performance but come at a higher price.

 Brand and quality: Well-known brands with a reputation for quality products may charge more for their batteries.
-However, this doesn't always mean that cheaper alternatives are of lower quality.
+However, this doesn't always mean cheaper alternatives are lower quality.

-Warranty: Batteries with longer warranties often come at a higher price, but they can provide peace of mind and potentially save money in the long run if a replacement is needed within the warranty period.
+Warranty: Batteries with longer warranties often come at a higher price.
+However, they can provide peace of mind and save money in the long run if a replacement is needed within the warranty period.

 How do I know when my car battery needs replacing?

-There are several signs that your car battery may be nearing the end of its life:
+There are several signs that your car battery may be nearing the end of its life.
+If you notice the issues below, it’s time to go battery shopping.

 Slow engine cranking: If your engine takes longer than usual to start, this could indicate a weak battery.